Admission Requirements Overview

 Non-Native English Speakers

-Applicants who have completed all four years of high school and an undergraduate degree in the U.S. are eligible for a waiver of the TOEFL/IELTS exams.
-Applicants must provide transcripts from those institutions.
+If you have completed an undergraduate degree in the U.S., you are eligible for a waiver of the TOEFL/IELTS exams.
+Please submit transcripts from these schools instead.
+Contact us to learn more »

 This program classifies languages according to the International Association of Conference Interpreters guidelines.
 Your first language [A language] and second language [B language] are active languages.
 Translators work into their A and B languages, and interpreters work into these languages in both simultaneous and consecutive modes of interpretation.
 Our students must have English as an A or B language.

 You may also work with an optional third language [C language].
 The C language is a passive language from which the translator or interpreter will work into the A language.
 You may only pursue a third language through the MA in Translation or the MA in Conference Interpretation.

 Graduate Record Examination

 GRE scores are not required.
-However, applicants who have taken the GRE are encouraged to submit them because they may positively influence merit scholarship awards.
-Applicants with an undergraduate GPA below 3.0 are strongly encouraged to submit GRE scores for admission consideration.
+However, if you've taken the GRE, we encourage you to submit your scores because they may positively influence merit scholarship awards.
+If you have an undergraduate GPA below 3.0, we strongly encourage you to submit GRE scores for admission consideration.
 Please use our four-digit institution code to send us your scores.